Tandoan19/SONNET/README.md

     </td>
 </tr>
 </table>

-Type of each nuclear is represented by the color:
+Type of each nuclear is represented by the color: <br />
-- Pink for Epithelial.
+- Pink for Epithelial. <br />
-- Yellow for Lymphocyte.
+- Yellow for Lymphocyte. <br />
-- Blue for Miscellaneous.
+- Blue for Miscellaneous. <br />

 ## Requirements
 Python 3.6, Tensorflow 1.12 and other common packages listed in requirements.txt